Artemis: As a lunar deity

-Association to health was another reason Artemis and Selene were syncretized; Strabo wrote that Apollo and Artemis were connected to the Sun and the Moon respectively was due to the changes the two celestial bodies caused in the temperature of the air, as the twins were gods of pestilential diseases and sudden deaths.
+Association to health was another reason Artemis and Selene were syncretized; Strabo wrote that Apollo and Artemis were connected to the Sun and the Moon, respectively, which was due to the changes the two celestial bodies caused in the temperature of the air, as the twins were gods of pestilential diseases and sudden deaths.

-Roman authors applied Artemis/Diana's byname, Phoebe, to Luna/Selene, the same way as "Phoebus" was given to Helios due to his identification with Apollo.
+Roman authors applied Artemis/Diana's byname, "Phoebe", to Luna/Selene, the same way as "Phoebus" was given to Helios due to his identification with Apollo.
 Another epithet of Artemis that Selene appropriated is "Cynthia", meaning "born in Mount Cynthus."
 The goddesses Artemis, Selene, and Hecate formed a triad, identified as the same goddess with three avatars: Selene in the sky (moon), Artemis on earth (hunting), and Hecate beneath the earth (Underworld).

 In Italy, those three goddesses became a ubiquitous feature in depictions of sacred groves, where Hecate/Trivia marked intersections and crossroads along with other liminal deities.
 The Romans enthusiastically celebrated the multiple identities of Diana as Hecate, Luna, and Trivia.

-The Roman poet Horace in his odes enjoins Apollo to listen to the prayers of the boys, as he asks Luna, the "two-horned queen of the stars", to listen to those of the girls in place of Diana, due to their role as protectors of the young.
+Roman poet Horace in his odes enjoins Apollo to listen to the prayers of the boys, as he asks Luna, the "two-horned queen of the stars", to listen to those of the girls in place of Diana, due to their role as protectors of the young.
 In Virgil's Aeneid, when Nisus addresses Luna/the Moon, he calls her "daughter of Latona."

 In works of art, the two goddesses were mostly distinguished; Selene is usually depicted as being shorter than Artemis, with a rounder face, and wearing a long robe instead of a short hunting chiton, with a billowing cloak forming an arc above her head.
 Artemis was sometimes depicted with a lunate crown.

+As Hecate

+Hecate was the goddess of crossroads, boundaries, ghosts and witchcraft.
+She is the queen of the witches.
+Artemis absorbed the Pre-Greek goddess Potnia Theron who was closely associated with the daimons.
+In the Mycenean age daimons were lesser deities of ghosts, divine spirits and tutelary deities.

+Some scholars believe that Hecate was an aspect of Artemis prior to the latter's adoption into the Olympian pantheon.

+Artemis would have, at that point, become more strongly associated with purity and maidenhood on the one hand, while her originally darker attributes like her association with magic, the souls of the dead, and the night would have continued to be worshipped separately under her title Hecate.